MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab3_Ex6_Sensitivity_labels.md

     - **Name**: Confidential - Acquisition process
     - **Display name**: Confidential - Acquisiton process
-    - **Description for users**: Hihgly confidential data related to any acquisiton process.
+    - **Description for users**: Highly confidential data related to any acquisition process.
     - **Desription for admins**: This label provides protection to any data realated to any acquisitons of Contoso.

 1. Select **Next**.